Assistant Professor | Political Science | Pratt Institute

 About

 I am an Assistant Professor of Political Science in the Department of Social Science and Cultural Studies at the Pratt Institute.
-My research examines the design, production, circulation, and consumption of everyday commodities, with a primary focus on meat and other food products.
-Currently, my two major projects are a monograph about the politics of American corporate meat production and a co-authored trade book envisioning a more just and sustainable food system.
+My research focuses on the political economy of the food system, with a particular interest in its environmental and public health impacts.
+Over the past few years I have been working on two major projects in this area.
+The first, Feed the People!, co-authored with Gabriel Rosenberg, is a book that envisions a more just and sustainable food system.
+The second is a monograph about the politics of American corporate meat production.
 My research on these topics has also been published in journals including Lancet Planetary Health, Nature-Food, Frontiers in Sustainable Food Systems, Journal of Cultural Economy, and Food Ethics.
-I have written about the politics of food systems for publications including WIRED, The Guardian, The New Republic, The Washington Post, Vox, and The Wall Street Journal.
-My secondary secondary research focus is international relations, with a core interest in epistemology, truth claims, and the diffusion of ideas in global politics, about which I have publshed in the academic press and in publications including Foreign Policy and The New Republic.
+My secondary research focus is international relations, with a core interest in epistemology, truth claims, and the diffusion of ideas in global politics.
 I also (very sporadically) write about sport.

 I hold a Ph.D. and MPhil in Politics from the New School for Social Research and an MA in International Relations from Victoria University, and most recently was a Policy Fellow at Harvard Law School.
 Previously, I held the Connie Caplan Post-Doctoral Fellowship in the Department of Political Science at Johns Hopkins University and was a Post-Doctoral Researcher with the Swiss National Science Foundation.
 My work has been supported by a Doctoral Award and other grants from the Social Sciences and Humanities Research Council of Canada (SSHRC), an Ira Katznelson Dissertation Fellowship from the New School for Social Research, and a Graduate Student Fellowship at the Robert L. Heilbroner Center for Capitalism Studies.
 I have been a Visiting Fellow at Wesleyan University, the University of California-Santa Barbara, and the Martin School at Oxford University.